kruemelxyz/kruemelxyz-blog-source/content/posts/post-1.md

 I could identify myself with this a lot, that means my first goal is to simply find a bug/bugs worth 1k in rewards.
 I will try to blend out everything else, not thinking about complex bug classes, scaling, automation or anything else.

-As I can't put a time frame on that it's not a real SMART goal, but the following goals are SMART and will lead me to achieve my first 1k in rewards!
+As I can't put a time frame on that it's not a real SMART goal, but the following goals are SMART and will lead me to achieve my first 1k in rewards and enable me to document it properly!

 ### SMART goals - CW 5
 - [ ] 35 hours focused work on this project (blog and hunting)